Global Stability and Non-Vanishing Vacuum States of 3D Compressible Navier-Stokes Equations: Introduction

 (ii) As mentioned before, assumptions that initial density $\rho_0(x)$ has uniform positive lower bound and $\sup_{t\ge 0}\|\rho(t)\|_{C^\alpha}\le M$ with arbitrarily small $\alpha$ in \cite{He} played an essential role to derive the uniform positive lower bound of the density $\rho$.
 Therefore, the natural and interesting problem is: Can we show that the solutions converge to equilibrium state exponentially in $L^2$--norm under the assumption that $\sup_{t\geq 0}\|\rho( t)\|_{L^\infty}\leq M$ only?

-(iii) Li--Li--Xin \cite{LiLiXin} showed that any vacuum state must vanish within finite time for the free boundary problem of the 1D compressible Navier--Stokes equations with density--dependent viscosity $\mu(\rho)=\rho^\alpha$ with $\alpha>1/2$.
+(iii) Li--Li--Xin \cite{LiLiXin} showed that any vacuum state will not exist within finite time for the free boundary problem of the 1D compressible Navier--Stokes equations with density--dependent viscosity $\mu(\rho)=\rho^\alpha$ with $\alpha>1/2$.
 However, whether this result holds true for multidimensional case still remains an outstanding open problem.
-Therefore, a natural and important problem is: Provided that the initial density contains vacuum, whether the vacuum state vanishes or not for the 3D compressible Navier--Stokes equations?
+Therefore, a natural and important problem is: Provided that the initial density contains vacuum, whether the vacuum state persists or not for the 3D compressible Navier--Stokes equations?

 The main purpose of this article is to give a clear answer to the above three problems.